Tiny Baby, Big Science

 Read this article →Why this exists

-A note on the research: science is always evolving.
-What holds true today may shift five years from now.
-We decode quality, peer-reviewed research to the best of our abilities, and every article links directly to the papers we reference.
+So this site is my attempt to hand you that same shift.
+From one parent to another.
+I decode quality, peer-reviewed research to the best of my ability, I link you straight to the papers, and I try to show you what your baby is actually doing right now.
+Every study is linked.
 Please go read them.
-And if you feel something should be updated or corrected, tell us — this is meant to help all of us.
-Because we've all been there, searching for answers in a sea of clutter, where ten different experts have ten different opinions on how much milk a child should drink or how much sleep they need.
+If you feel something should be updated or corrected, tell me.
+This is meant to help all of us who have stood in the same spot, searching for answers in a sea of clutter where ten different experts have ten different opinions on how much milk a baby should drink or how much sleep they need.

 Stay curious